Rio Bonito, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 January

-January is a perfect temperature, somewhat rainy and very hazy.
+January in this region is warm, somewhat rainy and very hazy.
 Temperatures average in the low 70s F (high 20s C) during the day.
 It rains regularly.

 What to wear/what to pack: